 From initial research on current and available technology, there are two main options for DAC technology: high-temperature aqueous solutions (HT DAC) and low-temperature solid sorbent (LT DAC) systems.
 Through literature review, it was found that the HT DAC system is the most robust and developed of the two options.
 While LT DAC has the benefit of requiring lower temperature inputs, HT DAC improves upon LT DAC as the capacity is higher and it is a continuous process (Broehm, 2015).
 Capacity, as well as maintaining continuous production, are decided to be more important than potential energy savings in the consideration of scale-up.
 For these reasons, HT DAC was used in this design process.
-There are also options for different high-temperature aqueous solution sorbent types.
-In this design, a potassium hydroxide sorbent was chosen for the capture solution for the air contactor.
+There are also options for different high-temperature aqueous solution for the air contactor.
 Other hydroxides, like sodium hydroxide, were considered but rejected as the KOH sorbent produced high purity streams of carbon dioxide (Fasihi et al, 2018).